In the ruins at Persepolis

-When his passion for ancient ruins puts him in the path of a terrorist's bullet in Istanbul, he is at a personal and professional crossroad.
+When his passion for ancient ruins puts him in the path of a terrorist's bullet in Istanbul, David is at a personal and professional crossroad.

-Hearing that David has been wounded, his mentor, retired ambassador Gerald Fitzwilliam, invites him to convalesce at his estate on California's Mendocino coast.
-David hopes it will be the respite he needs to decide where his life is going.
-But rest is not what he gets.
+His mentor, retired ambassador Gerald Fitzwilliam, invites him to convalesce at his estate on California's Mendocino coast, and David hopes it will be the respite he needs to decide where his life is going.